,

 47. Poor self-esteem and self-confidence

 Poor self-esteem and self-confidence are risk factors for gambling addiction (Choi 2021).
 Gambling releases dopamine in the brain, making us feel better about ourselves (Berridge 2007).
-Hence, a person with low self-esteem and self-confidence would react stronger to gambling.
+Hence, a person with low self-esteem and self-confidence would react strongly to gambling.

 Do you have good self-confidence?
 How about your self-esteem?